sajibcse68/MyDailyLearn/javascript/javascript-qa.md

 `Undeclared`: It's never been declared in any scoped we have accessed to `Undefined`: It has beed in a scope but it does not have currently any value

 #### What is the only value in JS that is not equal to itself?
+How to check 'NaN?

-`NaN` is the only value that is not equal to itself.
+`NaN` (not a number) is the only value that is not equal to itself.

 ```js
 if (!Number.isNaN) {